Rare Things for a Rare Life

 “Continue.”

-“If you agree, sir,” Blackhawk suggested, “we need to independently write what we see in regard to the king’s horse.
+“If you agree, sir,” Blackhawk said, “we need to write independently of what we see regarding the king’s horse.
 I’ll also write an account of my observations of the hunting grounds.
 Each of us should make four signed copies.
 I’ll keep one, the Commander will keep the second, Lieutenant Mitchett the third, and I’ll take the last copy to the prince.
-Be swift–”
+Be swift—”

-“No, Major,” Commander Taelor interrupted.
-“We will document as you recommend, but can’t tell the prince.
+“No, Major.”
+Commander Taelor put a hand on Blackhawk’s shoulder.
+“We will document as you recommend but don’t tell the prince.
 Not now.
-He’s untried as a ruler and influenced by Gaelib Melazera.
+He’s untried as a ruler and influenced by Melazera.
 We must watch and wait until the prince carries that weight for a while.
 He might react rashly, getting us all killed.
 Worse, it would imperil the kingdom.
 Besides, we haven’t identified the perpetrator.
-We don’t know all the players.”
+And we don’t know all the players.”

-“Yes, Commander,” Blackhawk acknowledged as the others nodded, pleased that Taelor was aware of Melazera’s involvement.
-“Please be quick, gentlemen.
+“Yes, Commander,” Blackhawk said as the others nodded.
+It pleased him that Taelor was aware of Melazera’s involvement.
+“Please be quick.
 I must return the horse by morning.
 If I’m gone longer, I’ll be missed, and they’ll silence us all.
 I couldn’t withstand Melazera’s torture.
 I’ve seen his work.”

-Blackhawk circled around the castle at a distance so it looked as if he were coming from Farrling Forest.
+Blackhawk circled around the castle at a distance, so it seemed as if he were coming from Farrling Forest.

 As long as they’re unafraid of exposure, we’re safe.

-He noted who was concerned and who avoided his eyes, adding them to his suspect list.
+He noted who was concerned and who avoided his eyes, adding them to his list of suspects.

-At the stables, Blackhawk reported to Commander Lafarge, stating he’d found the king’s horse wading in a stream far to the south of the hunt area.
+Blackhawk found Colonel Lafarge at the stables and reported, “I found the king’s horse wading in a stream far to the south of the hunt area.”

 Lafarge praised his initiative.